 A certified copy of the development permit issued to the use(s) to which the sign is related together with a complete copy of the application required for that zoning certificate.
 When a sign permit is sought for a use which was existing at the effective date of this ordinance, the Town of Sorrento shall specify the information required to show full compliance with the sign regulations of this ordinance, but in no event shall information not required by this section or an application for a development permit be required.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Application requirements for development permits